microsoft/golazo/docs/index.md

 ## Who It’s For

-- In-person, hybrid, or asynchronous teams wanting predictable throughput
+- Teams wanting predictable throughput
-- Distributed or timezone-spread teams aiming to reduce meeting load and handoff friction through stronger async collaboration (small shared design docs + visible flow)
+- In-person, hybrid, or asynchronous teams aiming to reduce meeting load and handoff friction through stronger async collaboration (small shared design docs + visible flow)
 - Small to medium product or platform groups (≈4–10 engineers)
 - Teams looking to do more with less while reducing incident rate and PR debates
 - Orgs seeking higher morale and faster new‑hire ramp